OpenSnack/rotary-input/README.md

 # rotary-input

-I have no idea why I made this.
+~~I have no idea why I made this.~~ This incredible idea came to me in a dream.
+It will revolutionize text input.

 ## Try it for some reason